New South Wales Mounted Police: History

 For over a century the New South Wales Mounted Police were a key part of policing, as horses were the main form of transport.
 The unit was formed three years before the London Mounted Police and 38 years prior to the 1873 formation of the Royal Canadian Mounted Police.

 By the 1900s the Mounted Police had grown to a strength of over 800 personnel and more than 900 horses.
 Most stations throughout the state had mounted units attached to them.
 It was around this time that they unit was moved from Belmore Barracks, to allow for the construction of the present Central railway station, to a temporary base at Moore Park, and then on to the Bourke Street Police complex at Redfern in 1907.

 Horses

 Horses used by the mounted Police generally include a variety of breeds, including heavier horses such as warm bloods, draft horses and Clydesdale crosses.
 Historically horses were donated to the section, and ex race horses have been included in the donations.
 It can take up to two years to train a mount.

 Modern-day duties

 Duties include traffic and crowd management, riot control, patrols, and ceremonial protocol duties (including taking part in the Queen's Jubiliee celebrations in London).
-Currently the NSW Mounted Police has a strength of 36 officers and around 38 mounts.
+Currently the New South Wales Mounted Police has a strength of 36 officers and around 38 mounts.
 Nine full-time grooms are employed to assist with the care of the horses and running and maintenance of the stable complex.
 The Mounted Police have recently been trialling iPads to give them access to the same information the non-mounted police have.